Downsizing Diffusion Models for Cardinality Estimation: The Density Estimator

-so setting $T$ slightly beyond this transition point might be the most cost-effective approach.\\ In the case of ADC, our normalization process ensures $\mathrm{E}_{p_0(x)}=0$, and each attribute's $\max$ and $\min$ value differ by 3.2.
-As a result, under the VP scheme, setting $T=3$ would suffice for all datasets of moderate dimensionality.\\ To choose the timestep scheme, we first perform an error analysis on our hybrid integrator.
+In the case of ADC, our normalization process ensures $\mathrm{E}_{p_0(x)}=0$, and each attribute's $\max$ and $\min$ value differ by 3.2.
+As a result, under the VP scheme, setting $T=3$ would suffice for all datasets of moderate dimensionality.

+To choose the timestep scheme, we first perform an error analysis on our hybrid integrator.
 For an arbitrary timestep partition scheme $\{t_i\}_{i=0}^N$, define the time-related discretization error $\delta_{i,time}(x_0)$ as

 and the space-related discretization error $\delta_{t,space}(x_0,y)$ as